-In these belt-tightened times, it behooves the savvy event holder to look for ways to add your revenue.
+In these belt-tightened times, savvy event organizers are looking for new ways to up their revenue.
 Selling tickets to your event is only the beginning.
-Here are five proven ways to bring in additional income from your event.
+Here are five proven ways to bring in additional income from your event:

 1. Sell sponsorships

 Selling sponsorships is the most popular method event organizers rely on to generate additional income from their events.
 Sponsorship deals are also the most mis-executed.
 So where do organizers generally go wrong with sponsorships?
 They’ll commonly fail to provide prospective sponsors with the necessary level of detail and specificity in advance of the event, which makes it hard to properly evaluate results after the event.

 It’s difficult for an event sponsor to pin down their ROI, so any help you can give them in measuring results will be greatly appreciated.
 Understanding data-driven ways to boost your event’s ROI will help your sponsors, too.
 This can make the difference between engaging a sponsor and not — or a sponsor who’ll come back next year and one who won’t.
 While there are many ways to give your sponsors more visibility, start by describing the sponsorship’s benefits in terms of cost for the visibility they will receive — in other words, the cost per impression (or “CPM”).